dkandalov/kotlin-puzzlers/readme.md

 ### Kotlin puzzlers

-Puzzler is small program which has somewhat unexpected behaviour and helps to learn about programming language idiosyncrasies.
+Puzzler is a small program which has somewhat unexpected behaviour and can help you learn about programming language idiosyncrasies.

 These puzzlers were inspired by the [Java Puzzlers book](https://www.amazon.com/Java-Puzzlers-Traps-Pitfalls-Corner/dp/032133678X) and originally prepared for Kotlin London User Group [meetup](https://www.meetup.com/kotlin-london/events/241918493/).